 A day by the water and an evening at a nightclub

 If you're blessed with beautiful weather, we highly recommend a day on the water.
 The Göta Canal, one of Sweden's most famous waterways, is open from the beginning of May to the end of September.
 Drive to the Berg locks and witness the incredible flight of 11 interconnected locks.
 If you're in the mood for swimming, take a dip in Lake Roxen, located at nearby Bergsbadet.
 You might also fancy a delightful all-day round-trip boat ride to Borensberg, an idyllic town beautifully situated on the Motala Ström and the Göta Canal.

-Another alternative is a day trip on the Stångån River/Kinda Canal - boats leave from the toll bridge near the Resecentrum train and bus station.
+Another alternative is a day trip on the Stångån River/Kinda Canal - M/S Kind leaves from the toll bridge near the Resecentrum train and bus station.
 Refreshments are available during the voyage to Rimforsa.
 Some tickets include bus or train transportation back to town.
-You could also take a long walk on either side of the canal, which is spanned by several bridges, in case if you want to go the other way.
+You could also take a long walk on either side of the canal, which is spanned by several bridges, in case you want to go the other way.
 The Tanneforsslussen lock, with its lovely surroundings and excellent restaurant, is popular with locals and tourists alike.
 Another option is Åbacka Café, housed in a quaint red cottage - try their home-made buns and cookies.

 As evening approaches, you might want to visit the beautiful old neighborhood around the cathedral.
 If you'd like to learn more about the city's exciting history, we recommend the Slotts- och Domkyrkomuseet [Castle and Cathedral Museum], opposite the cathedral.
 If you've still got lots of energy, look no further than the area around Ågatan Street and Stora Torget Square, which fairly hums with activity during the evening hours.

 Nature at your doorstep